FromTheMountain/project-computational-science/README.md

 # Run simulation

-Using `Experiment.py` in the repository we can simulate the following -Lid driven cavity
+Using `Experiment.py` in the repository we can simulate the following
+- Lid driven cavity
--Karman vortex
+- Karman vortex
--Own experiment, with our own map created in `maps/concept.txt` using `mapeditor.py`
+- Own experiment, with our own map created in `maps/concept.txt` using `mapeditor.py`.
+Setting up behaviour for the inlets and outlets in the function "own_experimetn" in `Experiment.py` will result in different simulations.
+- ...